- Public health and safety recommendations:

 Businesses can bring materials to the Iowa City Landfill and Recycling Center and will incur the following fees.

-The Iowa City Landfill and Recycling Center, in conjunction with LL Pelling, recycles shingles for use in asphalt paving.
+- In conjunction with LL Pelling, the landfill recycles shingles for use in asphalt paving.
 Loads of shingles for recycling must be clean; no trash can be mixed in with the shingles (any loads containing trash will be charged the regular trash fee).

 - CFL or LED bulbs: 54 cents/bulb